howaboutwe/rspec-style-guide/README.md

     end
     ```

-* Use Factory Girl or Mechanize to create test objects (follow the
+* Use Machinist (for dating) or Factory Girl (everything else) to
-  project's conventions)
+  create test objects.
 * Make heavy use of mocks and stubs

     ```Ruby